mrimaster

 Multiple Echo Data Image Combination (MEDIC) is a T2*-weighted spoiled gradient echo sequence.
 Multiple echoes acquired in one measurement are combined into an image.
 This sequence uses flow compensation unipolar frequency encoding gradients that remove CSF flow artifacts.
 MEDIC sequences produce a predominantly T2-weighted image.

-The simplest method for identifying MEDIC images involves observing fluid-filled spaces within the body, such as cerebrospinal fluid in the brain ventricles and spinal canal, synovial fluid in joints, or pathological fluid accumulations.
-On MEDIC images, fluids typically exhibit a bright appearance, while muscles and fat generally appear as shades of gray.
+The most straightforward way to recognize MEDIC images is by examining fluid-filled areas within the body, such as cerebrospinal fluid in the brain ventricles and spinal canal, synovial fluid in joints, or any abnormal fluid collections.
+In MEDIC images, fluids usually display a bright appearance, while muscles and fat typically manifest as various shades of gray.

 Bone marrow – dark